AlphaPentagon/FE_TEST/README.md

 - This now presented a new issue - at least one of the list items text was spread over more than one column.
 Althought this was still readable, it wasn't very desirable from a user experience point of view.
 Upon inspecting the DOM, I saw that the child li elements were being set a width of 33% - removing this and setting them all to auto fixed this.

-- When resizing the browser the above issue appeared again - this was fixed using the break-inside: avoid-column property (althought this doesn't have great support for older browsers)
+- When resizing the browser the above issue appeared again - this was fixed using the break-inside: avoid-column property.
+This also addresses the issue of only a small number of list items (e.g. 2) being present.

+- I then created two media queries for smaller displays to limit the column count

+- In order to support older browsers, I wrapped all of the CSS in a @supports query that ensures the style will only be applied if the browser supports both column-count and break-inside: avoid-column.

+  - If it does not it will use the default float property - although this isn't listed in the correct format, the content is still readable, which is a better UE then having a non-functioning site

+  - Write bit about browser-prefixes

+## Challenges

-## Solution
+## Reflections